SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 	code := aXMLElement attributeAt: 'id'.
 ```

-- Define a method that returns the Roassal SVG shape of a country
+- Define the method, `asRSShape` that returns the Roassal SVG shape of a country.

 ```
 EarthMapCountry >> asRSShape